project-fifo/docs/howl/administration.rst

 debug.log
     By default the debug log is disabled.
 It is very verbose and should not be enabled in production systems.
-To enable it uncomment the followig line in the ``howl.conf``
+To enable it uncomment the following line in the ``howl.conf``

     ::